There are two Wi-Fi interfaces available for use with ZentriOS, a wlan client (802.11 STA) interface and a softAP (802.11 AP) interface.

 The softAP interface enables a Wi-Fi client such as a notebook, smartphone or tablet to join with ZentriOS.

-The Soft AP Extended Unique Identifier is related to the WLAN interface MAC address.
+The Soft AP Organizationally Unique Identifier is related to the WLAN interface MAC address.

-The SoftAP address is more correctly called an Extended Unique Identifier (EUI), but has the same format as a MAC address.
+The SoftAP address is more correctly called an Organizationally Unique Identifier (OUI), but has the same format as a MAC address.

 To see the WLAN MAC address, issue the command:

-Calculate the SoftAP EUI from the MAC as follows:
+Calculate the SoftAP OUI from the MAC as follows:

-That is, the SoftAP EUI is obtained from the WLAN MAC address by setting the second-least significant bit of the first octet of the address.
+That is, the SoftAP OUI is obtained from the WLAN MAC address by setting the second-least significant bit of the first octet of the address.